fjebaker/md4zig/README.md

 }
 ```

-This will then something like output:
+This will then output something like:

 ```
 >> main.BlockInfo{ .doc = void }